View Details Explore Now →

 Practice Insight: A Mini Case Study

 Scenario: A high-net-worth individual in London owns a chain of luxury boutiques.
-During the COVID-19 pandemic, all stores were forced to close for several months, resulting in significant revenue losses.
-The individual had a pandemic preparedness insurance policy that included business interruption coverage.
+During the COVID-19 pandemic, all stores were forced to close for several months, resulting in significant revenue Losses.
+The individual had a pandemic preparedness Insurance Policy that included business interruption coverage.

-Outcome: The insurance policy covered the lost profits and fixed expenses during the closure period.
+Outcome: The Insurance Policy covered the lost profits and fixed expenses during the closure period.
 It also reimbursed the costs of implementing enhanced health and safety measures, such as installing sanitation stations and providing personal protective equipment for employees.
 The individual was able to weather the storm and reopen the boutiques without significant financial hardship.

 Expert's Take

-While standard business interruption policies often exclude pandemic-related losses, bespoke pandemic preparedness insurance fills this critical gap.
-The key is to ensure the policy wording explicitly covers losses arising from government-mandated closures, supply chain disruptions, and other pandemic-related events.
+While standard business interruption policies often exclude pandemic-related Losses, bespoke pandemic preparedness insurance fills this critical gap.
+The key is to ensure the policy wording explicitly covers Losses arising from government-mandated closures, supply chain disruptions, and other pandemic-related events.
 Furthermore, HNWIs should consider policies that offer proactive risk management services, such as pandemic preparedness planning and crisis management support.
 In 2026, expect to see greater integration of technology, such as AI-powered risk assessment tools, to tailor policies more effectively to individual needs and emerging risks.
-The cost, while seemingly high, is a fraction of the potential losses from a poorly mitigated pandemic event.
+The cost, while seemingly high, is a fraction of the potential Losses from a poorly mitigated pandemic event.

 ADVERTISEMENT